 To calculate the force needed to lift the weight, we need to identify how many of the sections of rope are load-bearing.
 Here 2 sections are supporting the weight, meaning we divide the total weight by 2.

 36/2 = 18kg.

 A gear system has multiple uses.
-It can force motion, cause a directional shift, or alter speed.
+It can force motion, cause a directional shift, or alter the speed.
 In a mechanical reasoning test, you may come across two types of gear systems: cylindrical wheels attached by way of a belt or chain, and toothed wheels that mesh together.

-Gears attached via belt or chain move in the same direction as each other, though the speed at which they do so will be dependent on their size: the larger the wheel, the slower the movement.
-Gears meshed together move in alternate directions and their speed is determined by the number of teeth they have.
+Gears attached via a belt or chain move in the same direction as each other, though the speed at which they do so will be dependent on their size: the larger the wheel, the slower the movement.
+Gears meshed together to move in alternate directions and their speed is determined by the number of teeth they have.
 Those with fewer teeth will turn at a quicker pace.

 Example gears question

 If gear A has 22 teeth and gear B has 12 teeth.
 How many revolutions will gear B have done if gear A has done 1 full revolution?

 Gear A has 1.83 times as many teeth as gear B. This means that when A completes 1 full rotation, B will have rotated 1.83 times more.
 22/12 = 1.83.